 The numbers are alarming, and they don’t tell the whole story.

 The first Canadian statistics on missing children were released in 1987.
 There were 57,233 children reported missing that year.
-In 2013, there were 41,035 reports of missing children in Canada as reported by the RCMP using numbers provided by the Canadian Police Information Centre (CPIC).
-Please click here to view the Missing Children and Youth Reports Fast Fact Sheet for 2013.
-The second table displays a breakdown of the reported cases of missing children in 2013 by province, profile and sex.
-These statistics may not reflect the actual number of children currently missing in our country.
+In 2017, there were 47,168 reports of missing children in Canada as reported by the RCMP using numbers provided by the Canadian Police Information Centre (CPIC).
+Please click HERE to view the Missing Children and Youth Reports Fast Fact Sheet for 2017.
+The second table displays a breakdown of the reported cases of missing children in 2017 by province, profile and sex. *These statistics may not reflect the actual number of children currently missing in our country.